Inherit Configurations in Atmos Stacks

 These concepts and principles are implemented and used in Atmos by combining two features: import

-component's configuration section.
+and metadata component's configuration section.

 The mechanics of mixins and inheritance apply only to the Stack configurations.
 Atmos knows nothing about the underlying components (e.g. terraform), and does not magically implement inheritance for HCL.
 However, by designing highly reusable components that do one thing well, we're able to achieve many of the same benefits.